-What’s the currency in Croatia?
+What is the currency in Croatia?

-The currency in Croatia is the Kuna.
-For every one USD, you’ll get approximately 6.7 Kuna (the exchange rate changes regularly though, so look it up before you go).
+As of 2023, the currency in Croatia is the Euro.
+For every one USD, you’ll get approximately €0.90 Euros (the exchange rate changes regularly though, so look it up before you go).

 How Many Days are Enough in Croatia?